PW Data Systems v2.3x © 2005 -

 Marker glyphs in the node header describe the structural role of the node itself — what kind of event this is, read against the public institutional failure corpus (Hillsborough, Horizon, Windrush, Grenfell).
 They are the first-person view: what is happening here.

-A complete CHIP/ID is read in three parts: colour identifies the domain at the jump target, class index identifies the sequence within that target domain, and seed chain identifies the originating actor — the one constant that persists across every domain the chain crosses.
+A complete CHIP/ID is read in three parts: colour identifies the function for that chip, class index identifies the sequence within that function, and seed chain identifies the actor or actor-composition enabling that chip state.

 Read together